castrorazo/EMBSYS310-assignment01-/assignment1_problems1-3.md

 -   [x] Why are bitwise operations so important?
     - When I took digital systems back in uni, we dicussed logic in computer systems.
 Basic logic gates include: NOT, AND, OR, XOR, NOR, and NAND.
 These gates allow me to perform digital computation which actually lets me design systems that have inputs that I want to condition in order to get some type of predictable output response.
 Hence in software these bitwise operations actually run on the same principles (logic gates), and allow me to once again design systems with predictable output responses to certain inputs.
 In embedded systems this is particularily useful since you need to use bitwise operations in order to work with differnt peripherals.
 For example setting up a pin on the development board as an LED will need to be programmed to be an output, use some type of internal clock, and we will need to write to it as well to turn it on/off.
 None of these instructions would be possible without proper bitwise operations.

-## Create Pull Request
-1. Open `<repo>` in a browser.
-You may already see a "Create new pull request" from your branch if you made recent changes.
-If not, select "Pull requests" and click "New".
-Leave `base: main` and modify `compare:` to point to your branch name.
-Create the new PR.
-2. If you find that you need to make more changes, just commit and push new changes to your branch - the PR will be updated.

-## Grading
-1. DO NOT close or merge the PR - we will do it for you as we're grading.
-2. To complete your homework, submit the PR link within Canvas (this step is mandatory - without something in Canvas, I won't be able to grade).
-3. If I have any comments, I will leave them in the PR then also point out there are comments in Canvas together with your grade.